plechi/spring-security-scribe/README.md

 </dependency>
 ```

 You might also need the Dependency for Jackson.
-(If you use Spring-Boot it might be already in your project)
+(If you use Spring-Boot it might be already in your classpath)

 ```xml
 <dependency>